YingjieQiao/networks_lab2_dev/README.md

     making this request once.
 Making the same request multiple times could lead to different results compared to running it only once, therefore this PUT endpoint is not idempotent.

-    - There are 3 POST endpoints, POST `/course`, POST `/student` and POST `/file`, and all 3 are indempotent, contrary to common POST endpoints, because **all 3 tables that these 3 POST endpoints aim to create resource in, do NOT allow duplicated rows**.
+    - There are 3 POST endpoints, POST `/course`, POST `/student` and POST `/file`, and all 3 are idempotent, contrary to common POST endpoints, because **all 3 tables that these 3 POST endpoints aim to create resource in, do NOT allow duplicated rows**.